 As a human factors psychologist, I am often asked to predict where users will (or have) run into problems with a product by evaluating its usability — the measure of its ease of use and ease of learning.

-But I’ve begun to question whether minor usability issues should be dismissed so readily.
+But too often I’ve seen companies disregard anything marked as a minor usability issue — even if the time and resources are available — and I want to urge that these minor issues not be dismissed quite so readily.
 It’s true that a single seemingly trivial issue isn’t going to harm anyone, and a couple of them aren’t going to lead the user into utter failure.
-But minor usability issues are usually the product of careless design and a lack of attention to detail and, as a result, rarely occur alone.
+However minor usability issues are usually the product of careless design and a lack of attention to detail and, as a result, rarely occur alone.
 Cumulatively, these seemingly insignificant usability issues create significantly flawed products.

 They were “minor” design issues, like having windows with X buttons that didn’t actually close the window, and others where there was no way to close the window except by clicking the X. The click targets were also small and non-responsive, so when I got no response, I was never sure whether the system was being slow, if I’d missed clicking the X, or if the X was simply not working.

-Other badly designed microinteractions included error messages that were inconsistent or presented in non-standard ways.
-There were checkboxes that appeared to be clickable, but weren’t, because they were being used an indications of states, rather than as controls.
+Other badly designed micro-interactions included error messages that were inconsistent or presented in non-standard ways.
+There were checkboxes that appeared to be clickable but weren’t, because they were being used as indications of states, rather than as controls.
 But like before, those checkboxes had small click targets, so when nothing happened, I wasn’t sure if I had missed the checkbox or couldn’t actually change it.

 Even in non-safety systems, those minor problems amplify your user’s frustration and diminish his or her confidence in your product.
 Each of those so-called “minor” usability issues may just be a single straw — but we all know the proverb about the straw that broke the camel’s back.
 Are you willing to chance just how many minor issues your user will tolerate before they consider switching to your competitor?